 The ACH Operator Advisor Representatives to the Board:

 NACHA has continually engaged business end users, processors, solution providers and others through membership programs, industry outreach, and various groups and channels within NACHA rulemaking on the development of the ACH Network and the NACHA Operating Rules.
-As a natural progression of this engagement, NACHA formed the Board Advisory Group as a formal venue for senior executives from a balanced cross-section of non-financial institution providers and end users of the ACH Network to communicate directly with the NACHA Board of Directors on ACH payment priorities, needs and capabilities from the perspective of end-user clients and technology firms that enable ACH payments.
+As a natural progression of this engagement, NACHA formed the Board Advisory Group as a formal venue for senior executives from a balanced cross-section of non-financial institution entities including fintechs, processors and end users of the ACH Network to communicate directly with the NACHA Board of Directors on ACH payment priorities, needs and capabilities from the perspective of end-user clients and technology firms that enable ACH payments.

 The Board Advisory Group is yet another way in which NACHA reaches out and listens to various stakeholders across the payments ecosystem, underscoring its commitment to the direct and inclusive engagement of the payments end-user and solution provider communities.